xunxunshi/AirlineTweetsSemantics/README.md

 *   Ensemble Methods with the three classifiers  (with and without SMOTE)
 ### Model Building Process:
 *  Training dataset (70%): used for 10 fold cross-validation (train on 90% instances test on 10% , repeated 10 times) for hyper parameter tuning
-*   - The aggregated training dataset results was used for hyper parameter selection of each model
+*  The aggregated training dataset results was used for hyper parameter selection of each model
 *  Validation Data (30%) for testing
-*   - The tuned model was tested on the validation data
+*  The tuned model was tested on the validation data and the accruacy was reported
-*   - The final accuracy performance is
 ###  Application :
 *  When airlines that recieve the tweets @ them from client, the classifier is used to determine the semantics of the tweets.
 All tweets identifid as negative are sent to the complaint-handling chatbot.
 * Experience our chatbot here:  https://bot.dialogflow.com/airline-problem-handling-chatbot.